dhadka/ezcache/README.md

 ### `s3`

-This uses the AWS CLI that is installed on hosted runners (or needs to be installed on self-hosted runners) to save and restore cache content to an S3 bucket or compatible provider (Minio).
+Uses the AWS CLI that is installed on hosted runners (or needs to be installed on self-hosted runners) to save and restore cache content to an S3 bucket or compatible provider (Minio).

 ```
 - uses: dhadka/ezcache@master